An Explicit M1 Radiation-hydrodynamics Scheme for 3D Protostellar Evolution: Improved Scheme

 where $\zeta(3)\simeq 1.202$ is the Riemann zeta function evaluated at 3.
-Assuming that $E^\nu_\mathrm{rad,0}$ is proportional to the Planck distribution with a radiation temperature $T_\mathrm{rad}$, we can then evaluate the mean opacities, $\kappa_{0E}$ and $\kappa_{0E}^\prime$, which represent the opacities averaged over the spectra of radiation energy density and photon number density, respectively, using Equations~\eqref{eq:kappa_0E} and \eqref{eq:kappa_0E_N}.
+Assuming that $E^\nu_\mathrm{rad,0}$ is proportional to the Planck distribution with a radiation temperature $T_\mathrm{rad}$, we can then evaluate the mean opacities, $\kappa_{0E}$ and $\kappa_{0E}^\prime$, which represent the opacities averaged over the spectra of radiation energy density and photon-number density, respectively, using Equations~\eqref{eq:kappa_0E} and \eqref{eq:kappa_0E_N}.

-Meanwhile, to evaluate the flux mean opacity $\chi_{0F}$ and $\chi_{0F}^\prime$ given by Equations~\eqref{eq:kappa_0F} and \eqref{eq:kappa_0F_N}, we need the flux spectrum $F^\nu_{0}$, which in general has a form different from that of $E^\nu_\mr{rad,0}$.
+Meanwhile, to evaluate the flux-mean opacity $\chi_{0F}$ and $\chi_{0F}^\prime$ given by Equations~\eqref{eq:kappa_0F} and \eqref{eq:kappa_0F_N}, we need the flux spectrum $F^\nu_{0}$, which in general has a form different from that of $E^\nu_\mr{rad,0}$.
 Then, we examine its behavior in the optically thin and thick limits.
 In the optically thin limit, where the radiation flux $F^\nu_{0}$ approaches $c E^\nu_{\mr{rad},0}$, $\chi_{0F}$ can be approximated by